Text consolidated by Valsts valodas centrs (State

 Section 8.
 Restrictions on the

-(1) A zone capital company or a licensed capital company is
+(1) A zone capital company or licensed capital company is

 entitled to receive the tax rebates prescribed in Section 6,